-In developing this draft LTP4 we have to undertake a number of statutory assessments.
-A Strategic Environmental Assessment (SEA) is mandatory for all LTPs and is enacted in law through the 'Environmental Assessment of Plans and Programmes Regulations' (known as the SEA Regulations)20.
-The SEA is a fivestage process that ensures that sustainability considerations are a fundamental consideration in preparing this draft LTP and demonstrate how the LTP will support local and national objectives.
+In developing the LTP4 we have undertaken a number of statutory assessments.
+A Strategic Environmental Assessment (SEA) is mandatory for all LTPs and is enacted in law through the 'Environmental Assessment of Plans and Programmes Regulations' (known as the SEA Regulations)17.
+The SEA is a five-stage process that ensures sustainability considerations are fundamental in preparing the LTP and demonstrate how the LTP will support local and national objectives.